iquadtree/Positron/README.md

 ===================
 Distributed under the MIT/X11 software license.

-Copyright Â© 2009-2015 The Bitcoin developers Copyright Â© 2013 PPCoin developers
+Copyright © 2009-2015 The Bitcoin developers
+Copyright © 2013 PPCoin developers
-Copyright Â© 2013 NovaCoin developers
+Copyright © 2013 NovaCoin developers
-Copyright Â© 2014 BitcoinDark developers
+Copyright © 2014 BitcoinDark developers
-Copyright Â© 2015 Positron developers
+Copyright © 2015 Positron developers

 Intro
 -----
 Positron is a free open source project derived from Bitcoin.
 Positron has a rapidly changing Proof of Work and Proof of Stake system, and it's first goal is to test an evolving POS system and observe it's effects on the blockchain and in the altcoin marketplace.

-Positron is built on the foundation of Bitcoin, PPCoin, Novacoin, and BitcoinDark, with a modified POS system.
+Please check https://bitcointalk.org/index.php?topic=1021029.0 for the latest news.

+Fair Release April 11, 2015

 Short: TRON

-Algorithm SHA256
+Algorithm: SHA256

 RPC Port: 21451
 P2P Port: 21454

 90 Seconds Per Block
 100 Blocks to Confirm
 20MB Blocksize

 Block Reward Schedule - Proof of Work Phase
 -------------------------------------------